MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 ### UI interaction

-Windows users interact with your application through multiple different input affordances.
-Windows has specific system experience that users are used to using.
-When your applications adhere to these experiences, your users can use your application reliably and when it is not coherent, users may find it confusing.
+Windows users can choose from a wide variety of input devices to interact with your application, and Windows has specific system experiences that people are accustomed to using.
+When your application adheres to these experiences, your users can use your application reliably.
+When your app doesn't follow these conventions, users may find it confusing or frustrating.

 - **On-object commanding**